kiview/reward-uncertainty/README.md

 Run the Software
 ----------------

-The software is started via the `pretraining.m` script.
+The software is started via the `runExperiment.m` script.

 License
 -------